fssa-batch3/balaji.saravanan__web_project/README.md

         * The user is redirected to the wishlist page.
         * The profile  is added to the wishlist.

-REMOVE LEADER PROFILE FROM THE WISHLIST :  ( COMPLETD )
+REMOVE LEADER PROFILE FROM THE WISHLIST :  ( COMPLETED )

 * Scenario 1: Remove the product/item from the wishlist
     * steps :